-- Take direction from others and offers his/her/their own ideas and recommendations.
+- Take direction from others and offer their own ideas and recommendations.

-- Ask for help, support, and resources when s/he needs these, and speaks up early when s/he/they are not able to meet a deadline or complete a task or project.
+- Ask for help, support, and resources when needed, and to speak up when they are not able to meet a deadline or complete a task or project.

-Interest in writing, publishing, the arts, education, nonprofits, youth development, or arts education.
+- Interest in writing, the arts, education, nonprofits, youth development, etc.

-Preference for candidates with some experience working with children in either a formal or informal setting (teaching, summer camp, workshops, tutoring, mentoring, babysitting).
+- Experience working with young people, either in a formal or informal setting (teaching, summer camp, workshops, tutoring, mentoring, babysitting).